 What's to prevent people from non-stop Campaign hopping?

 Campaigns are not intended to be transitory.
 Our design goal is for players to pick a few Campaigns at any one time and stick with them until the end.

 Campaign Worlds will come with a reservation system, and each account will have a set number of Campaigns that it may subscribe to.
 We may introduce a way to unlock an already-used slot for a price.

 How many Campaigns will be running at once?

 As many as we need to support our player base!

-The universe map shows ruleset bands; at any given time, each band will host a number of Campaigns in various stages of completion.
+The universe map should show a number of Campaigns in various stages of completion at any given time.
 There should always be new Campaigns starting, and old Campaigns coming to an end.

-We also host host Campaigns locally in various territories, including throughout Europe with our partner Travian Games.
+We also host Campaigns locally in various territories, including throughout Europe with our partner, Travian Games.

-How open are you guys to trying new ideas within Campaigns?
+How open are you to trying new ideas within Campaigns?